CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![cornell box runtimes 3](visuals/runtimes_cornell_3.png)
 ![cornell box runtimes 4](visuals/runtimes_cornell_4.png)

-The above chart shows the runtimes for the same cornell box but with a "front" wall added, and the camera moved forward into the now-closed box.
+The above charts show the runtimes for the same cornell box but with a "front" wall added, and the camera moved forward into the now-closed box.

 ### Comparison of open and closed scenes
 For closed scenes, unsurprisingly, stream compaction does not provide a performance benefit as the rays do not